andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/Firewalls.md

   - Stateful packet filtering operates at OSI layer 4.
 Can make decsions based on sessions

 # Dedicatred vs Network Access Control List
-  - Other devices such as routers or switches can incorporate firewall's network ACL's and act like fireawalls
+  - Other devices such as routers or switches can incorporate firewall's network ACL's and act like firewalls

 # Specialized firewalls
   - Web Application Firewall (WAF) - Monitors applications using HTTP.
 It can block websites or attacks that attempt to exploit vunerabilities in client apps, XSS and SQL injections.